MalshaDissanayake/edu-data-modeler/README.md

    There are two ways to create the tables in the PostgreSQL database:

    - **Using Python ORM**:
-     The `models.py` file contains the SQLAlchemy ORM definitions for the database.
+     The `src/models.py` file contains the SQLAlchemy ORM definitions for the database.
 This script can automatically create tables and simulate data.
      Run the following command within the Poetry environment to create the tables using ORM:
      ```bash
-     python models.py
+     poetry run python src/models.py
      ```
      This is the recommended method, as it can also be integrated with the data simulation script.

    - **Using SQL Script (Manual Option)**:
-     Alternatively, you can use the `tables.sql` file to create the tables manually if needed.
+     Alternatively, you can use the `sql/tables.sql` file to create the tables manually if needed.
 This option can be useful for visualizing the physical schema or for users who prefer SQL scripts.

      Run the following command inside a PostgreSQL client like DBeaver:
      ```sql